 Approximately eight to thirteen Minority Scholars Awards are given annually, each in the amount of a $5,000 scholarship.

 How to Apply

-Applications for the 2018 Award are now available to medical schools.
+Applications for the 2018 Award are now closed.
 Each medical school may nominate one student for this scholarship.
 The student must meet all other eligibility criteria related to the program.
 Please contact your medical school’s financial aid office or appropriate faculty member for more information.

 For more information, click here.